tsoding/bm/README.md

 Simple Virtual Machine with its own Bytecode and Assembly language.

+Originally the project was planned to be a simple VM specifically for [ebisp](https://github.com/tsoding/ebisp) but later grew into something else.

+Right now BM is a general purpose Virtual Machine that may serve as a target platform for language compilers.
+As part of the toolchain it has an Assembly language with very powerful metaprogramming capabilities. (it's not quite there yet, but we are working on it).

 ## Quick Start

 ### Build on Linux/MacOS/FreeBSD/literally any OS on the planet Earth except Windows with MSVC